angular/angular/aio/content/guide/deprecations.md

 This section lists all of the currently-deprecated features, which includes template syntax, configuration options, and any other deprecations not listed in the [Deprecated APIs](#deprecated-apis) section above.
 It also includes deprecated API usage scenarios or API combinations, to augment the information above.

+{@a wtf}
+### Web Tracing Framework integration

+Angular previously has supported an integration with the Web Tracing Framework (WTF) for performance testing of Angular applications.
+This integration has not been maintained and likely does not work for the majority of Angular applications today.
+As a result, we are deprecating the integration in Angular version 8.

 {@a deep-component-style-selector}